Relativistic Heavy Ion Collider: Possible closure under flat nuclear science budget scenarios

 In late 2012, the Nuclear Science Advisory Committee (NSAC) was asked to advise the Department of Energy's Office of Science and the National Science Foundation how to implement the nuclear science long range plan written in 2007, if future nuclear science budgets continue to provide no growth over the next four years.
 In a narrowly decided vote, the NSAC committee showed a slight preference, based on non-science related considerations, for shutting down RHIC rather than canceling the construction of the Facility for Rare Isotope Beams (FRIB).

-By October 2015, the budget situation had improved, and RHIC can continue operations into the next decade.
+By October 2015, the budget situation had improved, and RHIC continued operations into the next decade.

 The future

-RHIC began operation in 2000 and until November 2010 was the most powerful heavy-ion collider in the world.
+RHIC began operation in 2000 and until November 2010 was the highest-energy heavy-ion collider in the world.
 The Large Hadron Collider (LHC) of CERN, while used mainly for colliding protons, operates with heavy ions for about one month per year.
 The LHC has operated with 25 times higher energies per nucleon.
 As of 2018, RHIC and the LHC are the only operating hadron colliders in the world.

 Due to the longer operating time per year, a greater number of colliding ion species and collision energies can be studied at RHIC.
 In addition and unlike the LHC, RHIC is also able to accelerate spin polarized protons, which would leave RHIC as the world's highest energy accelerator for studying spin-polarized proton structure.

 A major upgrade is the Electron–Ion Collider (EIC), the addition of a 18 GeV high intensity electron beam facility, allowing electron–ion collisions.
 At least one new detector will have to be built to study the collisions.
 A review was published by Abhay Deshpande et al. in 2005.
 A more recent description is at:

 On January 9, 2020, It was announced by Paul Dabbar, undersecretary of the US Department of Energy Office of Science, that the BNL eRHIC design has been selected for the future electron–ion collider (EIC) in the United States.
 In addition to the site selection, it was announced that the BNL EIC had acquired CD-0 (mission need) from the Department of Energy.